-The Hoover Association established the Humanitarian Award in 1993 to periodically honor individuals whose lifetime of service to others recalls Herbert Hoover’s career of practical idealism.
+The Hoover Presidential Foundation established the Humanitarian Award in 1993 to periodically honor individuals whose lifetime of service to others recalls Herbert Hoover’s career of practical idealism.
 The award is given in the spirit of President Hoover, who reached out to countless men, women, and children in need, regardless of nationality, race or politics.
 Previous winners are William Quarton of Cedar Rapids, Richard Kautz of Muscatine, Robert Ray of Des Moines.

 Iowa City Couple Wins Hoover Humanitarian Award